fhrzic/CastTool/README.md

 # CastTool
-Preview of the cast suppression tool
+Preview of the cast suppression tool.

+---

 The "Data" folder contains two subdirectories: